FrankBijnen/ExifToolGui/Docs/ReadMe for Users.txt

   the progam will still work, but the OSM map will not be available.

   How to get the WebView2Loader.dll?
-  Browse to https://www.nuget.org/packages/Microsoft.Web.WebView2, select the version (Eg. 1.0.1988-prerelease) and click on Download package. (on the Right)
+  Browse to https://www.nuget.org/packages/Microsoft.Web.WebView2, select the version (Eg. 1.0.2194-prerelease) and click on Download package. (on the Right)
-  This will get you a file named like 'microsoft.web.webview2.1.0.1988-prerelease.nupkg'.
+  This will get you a file named like 'microsoft.web.webview2.1.0.2194-prerelease.nupkg'.
   Open this file with an archiver.
-(Winrar https://www.win-rar.com/ and 7-Zip https://www.7-zip.org/ are known to work) From this nupkg file extract the file 'runtimes\win-x86\native\WebView2Loader.dll' to the directory where you save the ExifToolGui.exe.
+(Winrar https://www.win-rar.com/ and 7-Zip https://www.7-zip.org/ are known to work) From this nupkg file extract the file 'runtimes\win-x86\native\WebView2Loader.dll' or 'runtimes\win-x64\native\WebView2Loader.dll' to the directory where you saved ExifToolGui(_X64).exe.

   More info: https://docwiki.embarcadero.com/RADStudio/Sydney/en/Using_TEdgeBrowser_Component_and_Changes_to_the_TWebBrowser_Component